nicolefabia/RearAware-Chrome/README.md

 ## Features

 - 🐈 Real-time cat butt detection and censoring, powered by a custom-trained YOLO model
+- 🎭 Three censor styles to choose from: Standard, All-seeing, and Nicolas Cage
+- 🎚️ Adjustable confidence threshold, so you can tune how sensitive detection is
 - ⚡ GPU-accelerated (WebGPU) with an automatic fallback to CPU if WebGPU isn't available
 - 🔊 Random sound effects on detection (mutable)
+- 🐛 Developer mode with a bounding boxes debug overlay, for anyone curious what the model's actually seeing
-- 🔒 100% on-device (no video, images, or data are ever sent anywhere)
+- 🔒 100% on device (no video, images, or data are ever sent anywhere)
-- 🎚️ Simple on/off and mute toggles from the extension popup
+- 🎨 A popup that's honestly more designed than a joke browser extension has any right to be

 ## Installation

 **Chrome Web Store:**
 https://chromewebstore.google.com/detail/bhehiighjgekghjjmdhjkloflobanmad?utm_source=item-share-cb

 **Manual install (for developers):**